7orivorian/RuntimeProfiler/README.md

 ![GitHub release (latest SemVer)](https://img.shields.io/github/v/release/7orivorian/RuntimeProfiler?style=flat-square) [![](https://jitci.com/gh/7orivorian/RuntimeProfiler/svg)](https://jitci.com/gh/7orivorian/RuntimeProfiler)

+> [!WARNING]
+> This is a legacy version maintained only for security.
+If you require a feature from a non-latest version, please open
+> an issue requesting that feature in the latest version.

 [7orivorian's](https://github.com/7orivorian) RuntimeProfiler enables
 performance monitoring for Java applications through execution time tracking and data export.